Skip to Content

 Where {proxyUri} is the value provided during configuration.

-Private API Gateway Self-test
+Private API gateway self-test

-The Private API Gateway includes a self-test, accessible using the --test option on the command line.
-After a successful login, the self-test runs through a battery of automatic tests that includes importing a built-in project and API and then calling the API through the gateway to ensure proper configuration.
+After a successful login, the self-test runs through a series of automatic tests that include importing a built-in project and API and then calling the API through the gateway to ensure proper configuration.

-Restart a Private API Gateway
+Restart a private API gateway

-You may need to stop, start, or restart the Private API Gateway to make additional configuration changes, upgrade, or troubleshoot.
+You may need to stop, start, or restart the private API gateway to make additional configuration changes, upgrade, or troubleshoot.
 To do so, use the configuration utility and these options:

-# Stop the Private API Gateway:
+# Stop the private API gateway:

 /usr/bin/jitterbit-api-gateway-config -s stop

-# Start the Private API Gateway:
+# Start the private API gateway:

 /usr/bin/jitterbit-api-gateway-config -s start

-# Restart the Private API Gateway:
+# Restart the private API gateway:

 /usr/bin/jitterbit-api-gateway-config -s restart

-# Private API Gateway Configuration help:
+# Private API gateway Configuration help:

 /usr/bin/jitterbit-api-gateway-config -h

-# Configure the Private API Gateway:
+# Configure the private API gateway:

 /usr/bin/jitterbit-api-gateway-config

-# Testing the Private API Gateway by using its self-test:
+# Testing the private API gateway by using its self-test:

 /usr/bin/jitterbit-api-gateway-config --test

-Upgrade a Private API Gateway
+Upgrade a private API gateway

-To find the version of the Private API Gateway currently running on your machine use this command:
+To find the version of the private API gateway currently running on your machine use this command:

 /usr/bin/jitterbit-api-gateway-config --version